dotnet/diagnostics/documentation/design-docs/diagnostics-client-library.md

         source.Process();
         shouldExit.WaitOne();
     }
-    catch (Exception e) { } // TraceEvent throws a generic Exception when the target process exists first.
-This also needs some fix on TraceEvent side. finally
+    // TraceEvent throws a generic Exception when the target process exists first.
+    // This also needs some fix on TraceEvent side. catch (Exception e) { }
+    finally
     {
         DiagnosticsClient.StopTracing(session);
     }
 }
 ```

 ## API Descriptions